 ARTICLE 5.
-FREE KICK CROSSES GOAL LINE.
-It is a touchback and the dead ball spot is the 25-yard line if a free kick:
+KICKOFF OR SAFETY KICK CROSSES GOAL LINE.
+A kickoff or safety kick into the end zone that remains inbounds is a live ball and must be returned or downed by the receiving team.
+It is a touchback and the dead ball spot is the 20-yard line if a kickoff or a safety kick: